space10-community/molalab-cv-experiment/README.md

 ![experiment-hero](https://space10.io/content/uploads/2019/04/molamil-16-9-no-ui.png)

-This is an open repository for the small experiment made in collaboration between Molamil and **SPACE10**.
+This is an open repository for an experiment made in collaboration between Molamil and **SPACE10**.
+It explores what perception means to a computer and how it functions.
+A mixed AR and VR experience, we hacked Google Cardboard for mobile and used the front-facing camera as the eyes of the computer.

+Want to try the experiment yourself?
+Download the source files here and get started below.

 ## Setup